Genez-io/genezio-landing-page/content/posts/google_sheets_as_apis.md

 ## Step 7: See how this works

 Explore the `server/` and the `client/` folders to see how the data is being read and exposed in the application.

+## Conclusion

+By following this guide, you can programmatically access Google Sheets data through Genezio using a Service Account, a secure and scalable solution for server-side applications.
+Whether you’re working with Node.js, Express.js, or Typescript, these steps provide a straightforward way to connect your app to Google Sheets.

 ## References